The author enjoys sharing tips and advice on a variety of topics.

 - Big Characters – use a deeper/lower voice

-- Small characters – use higher pitch
+- Small characters – use a higher pitch

 - Villains – use a scary voice